-Due to the protection it provides against corrosion from chemicals and outside contaminants, HDPE makes an excellent plastic packaging choice for cosmetics.
+Due to the protection it provides against corrosion from chemicals and outside contaminants, HDPE makes an excellent polymer packaging choice for cosmetics.
 Additionally, HDPE is the preferred material of choice for personal care product packaging because of its high rigidity, long shelf life, and reliable barrier properties.3

 The use of HDPE in self care is starting to break barriers into other applications.
 For example, toothpaste tubes have traditionally been a layer of aluminum sandwiched between the laminated layers of plastic.
 Now, Colgate is set to launch a fully recyclable HDPE toothpaste tube by 2025.
 It overcomes the rigidity of HDPE plastic by using different grades of HDPE in the design.4

 Available in rigid or flexible varieties, HDPE containers often protect everyday beauty products such as face washes, shampoos, conditioners, and lotions from outside contaminants, leaks, and more to give it a long shelf life.
 Over-the-counter medicine bottles are also housed in HDPE bottles for reasons similar to cosmetic products.

 2. Laundry Care Products